umaramin7/QuickShare/README.md

   Uploaders can set an optional password to protect their files.
 Only those with the correct password can download the file.

 - **Drag-and-Drop Upload**:
-  Upload files effortlessly using drag-and-drop or by selecting files directly from the file explorer.
+  Upload files effortlessly using drag-and-drop or by selecting files directly from the file explorers.

 - **Progress Tracking**:
   Track the upload progress with a dynamic progress bar, and monitor the percentage completion.